Sofia Echeuerria Portillo came all the way from Mexico to study at Lincoln University.

 “I want to work towards a career in food processing,” she says.

 Her degree prepares students to be drivers of the economy of the future, giving them the scientific and personal skills to make them highly employable all over the world.

 Guest speakers from the food industry mean that the students are able to meet potential employers as soon as they begin studying.

 Sofia is impressed with the variety of opportunities she’s been given at Lincoln, including the chance to meet new people and travel with them during her holidays, join campus clubs (such as the tramping and Latin clubs), and plan for a fulfilling career.

-“I’m really enjoying the whole experience of being in a new country by myself and living in the Halls of Residence on campus,” she says.
-“It’s helping me to grow in so many ways.”
+“I’m really enjoying the whole experience of being in a new country by myself and I loved living in the Halls of Residence on campus,” she says.
+“Lincoln is helping me to grow in so many ways.”